-An updated technical report will be filed on the Company's website and SEDAR within 45 calendar days of the disclosure of the Mineral Resource Estimate.
-The Mineral Resource Estimate in this release has an effective date of August 16, 2022 and was prepared in accordance with NI 43-101 by Garth Kirkham, P.Geo., a Qualified Person for NI 43-101.
+The Mineral Resource Estimate has an effective date of August 16, 2022 and was prepared in accordance with NI 43-101 by Garth Kirkham, P.Geo., an Independent Qualified Person in accordance with NI 43-101.
 Mr. Kirkham is an employee of Kirkham Geosystems Ltd., and is an independent Qualified Person as defined by National Instrument 43-101.
 The scientific information in the press release announcing the Mineral Resource Estimate was reviewed by Peter Doyle, P.Geo., Vice President Exploration for the Company.
-Both Qualified Persons have read and approved the information contained in the press release.